thanshaw02/receipt-api-rust/README.md

 # Note

-This is my first time working with Rust, so really using this as a learning epxerience and to get a little exposure to Rust
+This is my first time working with `Rust`, so this is more of a learning experience for myself